Champdani: Industry

 Champdani is in the heart of the jute mills area of Hooghly district and given below is a glimpse of how the jute mills in the area function.

-Northbrook Jute Mill at Champdani, which was closed on 15 June 2014, after murder of its CEO, H.K.
+Northbrook Jute Mill at Champdani, which was closed on 15 June 2014, after the murder of its CEO, H.K.
 Maheswari, in broad daylight, reopened on 1 July 2014.
 It employs about 4,000 workers.
 Northbrook Jute Co. was incorporated on 27 January 1908.

 Dalhousie Jute Mill at Champdani (PO Baidyabati) was closed on 1 June 2017.
 The mill employed around 5,000 workers and produced around 120 tonnes per day.
 The mill had been opened in 1905 and was upgrading – replacing old machinery with modern ones requiring less manpower.
 The workers had been protesting against this and production had been suspended since 29 April 2017.
 In 2002, Suresh Kumar Prasad, the chief personnel manager, had been shot dead as a sequel to a labour dispute.

-Angus Jute Mill at Angus, Champdani, closed down on 28 October 2014 following a dispute regarding transfer of 15 workers from one department to another.
+Angus Jute Mill at Angus, Champdani, closed down on 28 October 2014 following a dispute regarding the transfer of 15 workers from one department to another.
 The mill employed around 4,500 workers.
 Several years earlier, on 1 November 1983, the workers of the mill, owned by Kolkata's Thomas Duff and company, killed their manager, Amal Bose, for delay in payment of wages.

 Amongst the other well-known industrial units in Champdani are:

 Lagan Engineering is a jute machinery manufacturing company set up in 1955 in Angus in Champdani.
 The machinery it has manufactured has been functioning well in numerous jute mills.
 It has been modernising to keep abreast with the latest technological developments.
 It was initially set up by the Northern Ireland-based-James Mackie & Sons, run for a short period by the Government of India, which subsequently divested its shares to Murlidhar Ratanlal Exports Ltd.

 Shyama Industries jute machinery manufacturing and supplier of jute machinery manufacturer of jute machinery was established at Angus in 1991.

 Braithwaite’s Angus Works was set up at Champdani in 1960 for manufacturing cranes, foundry products and machinery components etc. In 2010, the administrative control of Braithwaite & Co. was taken over by the Ministry of Railways.

 The militancy that affects jute mill workers, does not seem to affect other industries, who also want to stay aloof from what is happening in the jute industry.